 The City Is Full of Food

-Cities are denser with edible plants than most rural areas.
+A city is denser with edible plants than most of the countryside around it.
+I did not expect that when I started, and it took me a while to believe it.
 Every park has dandelion, plantain, chickweed, lambsquarters.
-Every alley has invasive species nobody wants.
-Many older neighborhoods have fruit trees the planners didn’t intend as food — mulberry, serviceberry, persimmon, ornamental crabapple, ornamental pear.
-Urban foraging is the practice of noticing what’s already there.
+Every alley has some invasive that nobody wants.
+The older neighborhoods carry fruit trees the planners never meant as food — mulberry, serviceberry, persimmon, ornamental crabapple, ornamental pear — planted for shade or for spring flowers and fruiting anyway.
+Urban foraging is mostly the practice of noticing what is already there.

 The Pollution Question